ladjs/superagent/docs/index.md

         .send('{"name":"tj","pet":"tobi"}')
         .end(callback)

-Since JSON is undoubtably the most common, it's the _default_!
+Since JSON is undoubtedly the most common, it's the _default_!
 The following example is equivalent to the previous.

       request.post('/user')
         .send({ name: 'tj', pet: 'tobi' })